denten-books/plain-text/1-metaphor.md

 A truly dead metaphor for Lakoff is one in which the original source image no longer makes sense.
 He gives the example of the English word *pedigree*, which originally referred to the French for "crane's foot," or *pied de grue*.
-The foot was used as a typographical flourish to decorate centuries-old family-tree diagrams.
+The foot was used in a typographical flourish to decorate centuries-old family-tree diagrams.
 In the previous example, when we spoke of the metaphorical "grasping" of ideas, both sides of the domain transference were readily available to us.
 We understood something about grasping things and